Happiness in the Wind: Extended cast

 Jang Dok-rip's biological mother.
-She is the only daughter of the owner of Green Dairy, Well-Being's bitter rivals.
-She finds herself with an unexpected pregnancy when she and Dae-han were both still students.
+She is the only daughter of the owner of Green Dairy, Well-Being's bitter rival.
+She found herself with an unexpected pregnancy when she and Dae-han were both still students.
 However, her parents sent her to the United States for an arranged marriage after forcing her to give up her child.
 She comes back to Korea six years later after getting a divorce, hoping to get back together with Dae-han and her son.
 But Oh-bok is already in their lives.